 Can’t think of how to write all the things you did?
 Use bullet points and include numbers of progress if possible.
 Numbers cement your progress in the reader’s mind – and write the actual number instead of the word (use 90%, not “ninety percent”).
 Make sure the first five bullet points are the most relevant to the job you want.

-Skipping this step could cost you the job.
+The easiest way to get an interview is to make your resume easy to read.
 Keeping everything on the left hand side will make it easy to read, as will keeping it in the same font size.
 Put either the companies or the position you held in bold – but not both.
-Don’t use ALL CAPS unless you absolutely have to, since it’s hard to read.
+Don’t use ALL CAPS unless you absolutely have to, since it’s hard for people to read.
 Don’t use Times New Roman unless you literally have no other choice between that and WingDings font.